AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 The touch experience matters too.
 Grammar apps show suggestions in tiny pop-ups that are hard to tap accurately.
 AI keyboards integrate suggestions into the keyboard interface itself, with proper touch targets and smooth interactions.
 It's the difference between software adapted for mobile and software designed for mobile.

-Battery life is another consideration.
-Grammar apps running in the background, especially with browser extensions, can drain 5-10% extra battery daily.
-AI keyboards are optimised for mobile efficiency.
-I've measured maybe 2% additional battery usage with my AI keyboard versus 8% when I was using a grammar app's mobile solution.
+Battery life is another consideration that's improved dramatically in 2026.
+Grammar apps running in the background, especially with browser extensions, can still drain 5-10% extra battery daily.
+Modern AI keyboards leveraging neural processing units are now optimised for incredible mobile efficiency.
+I've measured maybe 1-2% additional battery usage with the latest AI keyboards versus 8% when I was using a grammar app's mobile solution last year.
+The new chips from Apple and Qualcomm are so efficient at running these models that the battery impact is negligible for most users.

 Let's cut through the marketing and look at what features professionals actually use daily: